BrianLee11/BootCamp-NYU_DataScience-a.html/README.md

 - Comprehensive solutions for weekly assignments
 - Real-world projects to apply learned concepts
+- Full-stack development project to build deployment-ready applications
 - Interview preparation with algorithmic and coding challenges

 ---

 ## 🛠️ Tools and Technologies

-- **Programming Languages**: Python, SQL
+- **Programming Languages**: Python, SQL, JavaScript
+- **Libraries and Frameworks**:
-- **Libraries**: Numpy, Pandas, Matplotlib, Seaborn
+  - Numpy, Pandas, Matplotlib, Seaborn
-- **Algorithms**: Sorting, Graphs, Dynamic Programming
-- **Machine Learning Frameworks**: scikit-learn, TensorFlow
+  - scikit-learn, TensorFlow
+  - Flask (for backend development)
+- **Databases**: SQLite
+- **APIs**: CoinGecko and others
 - **Version Control**: Git, GitHub
+- **Cloud Platforms**: AWS (for deployment)

 ---

 ## 🤝 Contribution

 If you'd like to contribute to this repository, feel free to fork it and submit a pull request.
-Contributions to improve solutions or add additional materials are always welcome!
+Contributions to improve solutions, enhance the web development project, or add additional materials are always welcome!

 ---